Castleton Tower Rock Climbing

 Use of this camping area has increased dramatically in recent years.
 Historically, no fee was required for camping or day-use of this area.
 This area has been maintained as a fee-free area in the face of increased use and the conversion of the surrounding areas to no-camping or fee-only camping.

 Utah Open Lands has no intention at this time of charging a fee.
 Due to high levels of use, however, certain requirements have become advisable.
 You can find these requirements on the Utah Open Lands website (www.utahopenlands.org).
+Best practices are:

-Please be advised that the appropriate donation for a wag-bag is $2.00.
-In addition, please note that donations cover all costs for maintaining the area.
+Donations cover all costs for maintaining the area.
 Donations of all sizes are appreciated.

 Beginning October 1, 2010, campers will be required to register to camp on the Property.
 There will be no cost for registering at this time.
-You will be able to register at the Utah Open Lands website.
+You'll be able to register at the Utah Open Lands website.
 Past experience has shown that almost all campers use the area respectfully and appropriately.
 Help us maintain this tradition by taking personal responsibility for the care of this protected area.

 Thank you.
 Please contact Utah Open Lands with any questions or comments.